Build-Week-Med-Cabinet-4/Back-End/README.md

 }
 ```

-What the API will respond with on login success:
+The API will respond with a `token` on login success:

 ```
 {